-Oncologic Imaging: What the Radiologist Needs to Know is organized by Penn Radiology CME and will be held from Oct 14 - 17, 2019 at Hamilton Princess & Beach Club - A Fairmont Managed Hotel, Hamilton, Bermuda.
+Oncologic Imaging: What the Radiologist Needs to Know is organized by Penn Medicine - Department of Radiology and will be held from Oct 14 - 17, 2019 at Hamilton Princess & Beach Club - A Fairmont Managed Hotel, Hamilton, Bermuda.

 This CME activity is designed to educate diagnostic imaging physicians who perform and interpret imaging examinations.
 The content will also be beneficial to breast surgeons, neurologists, gynecologists, and gastroenterologists who order imaging procedures.